 Manning Elementary School came close to meeting its goals in all three areas.
+A decrease of 6% was noted in indication of schools improving or remaining the same over the past three years.
 We are maintaining high targets for both performance measures as we continue our efforts to involve parents more directly in the implementation of our school goals, and to enable parents to more fully support their children towards success in school.

-- School Council Meetings in representative format; primary focus on student achievement and programs - Promotion of stronger involvement by parents on school council (ex.
-Parents contact teachers for information to give reports at meetings; issues are brought to council which invite immediate action and advice) - > Multiple opportunities for parents to be involved in our school, as initiated through MES's survey and invitation to volunteer which was sent to all families - > Differentiated instruction, multiple intelligences, critical challenges delivery of instruction - Guaranteed curriculum and vertical curricular alignment based on the RTI framework - Option program/Science Olympics - Assessment for Learning and common assessments - Online programs such as Accelerated Reader and XtraMath - Explore blended learning opportunities (ie. VC, webcams, collaboration) for specialized services (ie. speech, PT, OT, mental health consults) when needed - > Explore the use of online tools (Google Classroom, Class Dojo) for parental input and access - Parent contact is made quickly when student safety is in question, and learning team meetings with parents address concerns about student safety - Actions always relate to mission, vision, and principle beliefs r stayed
+- > School Council Meetings in representative format; primary focus on student achievement and programs and parental involvement in the council - > Multiple opportunities for parents to be involved in our school, as initiated through MES's survey and invitation to volunteer which was sent to all families - > Differentiated instruction, multiple intelligences, critical challenges delivery of instruction - > Guaranteed curriculum and vertical curricular alignment based on the RTI framework - Option program/Science Olympics - > Assessment for Learning and common assessments - > Online programs such as Accelerated Reader and XtraMath - > Explore blended learning opportunities (ie. VC, webcams, collaboration) for specialized services (ie. speech, PT, OT, mental health consults) when needed - > Explore the use of online tools (Google Classroom, Class Dojo) for parental input and access - > Parent contact is made quickly when student safety is in question, and learning team meetings with parents address concerns about student safety - > Actions always relate to mission, vision, and principle beliefs